patrickarlt/acetate-site/src/documentation/external-data.md

 You can also create Node modules that can query their data dynamically at build time.
 This is great for things that need to come from external sources like an API or a database but don't need to be always up to date.

 To load in dynamic data create a `.js` file in your source folder.
 This file should export a single function that will be passed a `callback` function and the metadata for the page that is requesting the data.
-When you are done retriving your data pass it to the callback like `callback(error, data)`.
+When you are done retrieving your data pass it to the callback like `callback(error, data)`.

 <code class="filename">src/gist.js</code>